 A new school year can trigger feelings of anxiety in children of all ages.
-There are new classes, teachers, friends and pressures - all mixed with the physical changes that come with growing up.
-As a parent, you are the first responder in your child’s life when they are feeling anxious, but it can be difficult to know what's a normal amount of nerves and how you can help.
+There are new classes, teachers, friends and pressures, all mixed with the physical changes that come with growing up.
+As a parent, you are the first responder in your child's life when they are feeling anxious, but it can be difficult to know what's a normal amount of nerves and how you can help.

 We asked Nicholas J. Westers, Psy.
-D., a Children’s Health℠ clinical psychologist and Assistant Professor at UT Southwestern, to share some information and advice on how you can identify the anxiety your child may be experiencing and what you as a parent can do to help.
+D., a clinical psychologist at Children's Health℠ and Assistant Professor at UT Southwestern, to share some advice about identifying anxiety and ways parents can help.

 Anxiety isn't always bad